evgenevna22/4createTask/README.md

 - [Akita as a state management](https://opensource.salesforce.com/akita/)
 - [RxJs](http://rxjs.dev)

 This version of Angular was chosen by requirement of using Akita.
 Unfortunately, Akita doesn't fully support Angular versions higher than 16 (due to `angular.json` config changes).
-Check [this issue](https://github.com/salesforce/akita/issues/1077) issue on GitHab for more details.
+Check [this issue](https://github.com/salesforce/akita/issues/1077) on GitHab for more details.

 ### Everything you need to start the project